plumvillage/newsletter/src/en/articles/sr-trang-tam-muoi--no-escape-retreat.md

 ## A year in lockdown with very elderly parents

 I stood in the hallway, one hand placed lightly on the banister, and breathed slowly.

 Suddenly, I heard the thumping steps of two young girls galloping and laughing up and down the stairs.
 I saw Dad standing in the hall calling upstairs, and heard sounds of cooking from the kitchen, Mum preparing lunch.
 Standing in the heart of the now empty house, our  family home for sixty years, I said goodbye and left the spirits of the place to play on.

-It had been a long journey. *Rewind 18 months to Spring 2019* I receive *y*et another urgent call to come home.
+It had been a long journey. *Rewind 18 months to Spring 2019* I receive *yet* another urgent call to come home.
 My father 96, blind, with failing health may be dying.
 Over the years I had been preparing myself for their passing and I knew the importance of “Don’t wait.”
 With deep gratitude for the support of the Lower Hamlet sisters, I left for England.
 Thankfully Dad rallied once again, but it was not to last.
 With the UK and France going into full Covid lockdown, I stayed on and was thus able to enjoy two more months by his side.
 Dad died peacefully in his own bed  on a beautiful May morning with the family all around him, Mum holding his hand.
 Minutes after my father’s last breath Mum said, with relief, “Well, if that’s what dying’s like, it’s not so bad.”

 A carer had shared with me how the family can take care of the body in a respectful and nourishing way.
 First, my elder sister and I requested to help the nurse mindfully and lovingly wash his body and dress him in his best pyjamas.
 We asked to keep Dad’s body at home for another day.
 I surrounded his body with fresh May flowers from the garden that he and Mum had grown and tended for over 60 years.
 Rose petals were strewn over the bed, lily of the valley placed at his head.

 To sit with his body was a wonderful experience.
 In England the old traditions have been lost and most people want death to leave the house immediately.
 The close family visited and we were able to sit around Dad and recall our happy memories to honour his life.
 Mum also had quiet time to say her goodbyes, so essential because they had been married for almost 70 years.
 When she finally decided that she was definitely going to attend the funeral, on leaving the house in a wheelchair, she was moved to see the whole street gathered to greet and applaud her.

+{% image "article/sr-trang-tam-muoi/Togetherness.JPG" %}

 Later when the ceremonies were completed, I had to decide when to return to Plum Village.
 I felt deeply conflicted because on the one hand how could I leave my Mum to mourn alone, even if she had a wonderful live-in carer to take care of her personal needs?
 On the other hand, as any of her carers could tell you, Mum is not an easy woman and the idea of staying with her for an extended period was frankly scary.